Sponsorships

 Medical Centre

-The Medical Centre was build in 1973 by the club and is maintained and managed by us.
-Presently it houses two General Practice Doctors, a dentist, and a massage therapist.
+The Medical Centre was build in 1973 by the club who also maintains and manages It.
+It houses two general practice doctors, a dentist, and a massage therapist.

 Heritage Buildings